-Rule 4.3.
-Trial by Jury (Revised 11/4/16)
+Rule 4.2.10 Trial by Jury (Revised 3/2/17)

 - (a) Demand.
-At the time the allegations of the petition are denied or within such additional time as the court may allow, the petitioner, any respondent, any guardian ad litem, or the court, on its own motion, may demand an adjudicatory hearing by a jury of six persons.
+At the time the allegations of the petition are denied or within such additional time as the court may allow, the petitioner, any respondent, any guardian ad litem for a child, or the court, on its own motion, may demand an adjudicatory hearing by a jury of six persons.
 If a jury trial is not demanded in a timely manner the adjudicatory hearing will be to the court. - (b) Waiver.
 The right of a party to a trial by jury shall be deemed waived if (1) a party entitled to demand a trial by jury fails to make a timely jury demand; (2) a party who demanded a trial by jury consents in writing or on the record to withdraw his or her jury demand before the adjudicatory hearing; (3) a party who demanded a trial by jury fails to appear in person at a court-ordered pretrial conference; or (4) a party who demanded a trial by jury fails to appear at the adjudicatory hearing. - (c) Examination, Selection, and Challenges: Except as otherwise provided in this rule, examination, selection, and challenges for jurors in dependency or neglect actions shall be as provided by Rule 47 of the Colorado Rules of Civil Procedure. - (d) Peremptory Challenges: There shall be three sides to an adjudicatory hearing to a jury: petitioner, all respondents, and the guardian ad litem or guardians ad litem for the child or children.
-The petitioner shall be entitled to exercise three peremptory challenges, the respondent or respondents shall be entitled to exercise three peremptory challenges, and the guardian ad litem or guardians ad litem for the child or children shall be entitled to exercise three peremptory challenges, and the guardian ad litem or guardians ad litem for the child or children shall be entitled to exercise three peremptory challenges.
+The petitioner shall be entitled to exercise three peremptory challenges, the respondent or respondents shall be entitled to exercise three peremptory challenges, and the guardian ad litem or guardians ad litem for the child or children shall be entitled to exercise three peremptory challenges.
 If the court directs that one or two jurors in addition to the regular panel be called and impaneled to sit as alternate jurors, each side is entitled to one peremptory challenge in addition to those otherwise allowed.
 If more than two respondents appear and contest adjudication, the court may allow additional peremptory challenges to each side in such number as the court may see fit if the court in its discretion determines that the ends of justice so require.
 If there is more than one party to a side they must share peremptory challenges. - (e) Unanimity: Unless otherwise agreed by the parties pursuant to Rule 48 of the Colorado Rules of Civil Procedure, any verdict of a jury in an adjudicatory hearing shall be unanimous.